Keys upsets two-time defending champ Sabalenka to capture first Australian Open title | TSN

 Keys didn't break stride.
 Didn't stop to stare.
 That bit of hardware then was placed near the net for the pre-match coin toss, close as can be to where the American stood.
 Close enough to touch.
 Close enough to feel real.
 Also right there was her opponent, No. 1-ranked Aryna Sabalenka, the two-time defending champion at Melbourne Park, who would not make things easy on this cool, breezy evening.

 Exactly 2 1/2 hours — and one 6-3, 2-6, 7-5 victory over Sabalenka — later, there was Keys, smiling the widest smile while holding that silver trophy with both hands, a Grand Slam champion for the first time at age 29.
-This was Keys' second chance to play for a major title: The first ended in a lopsided loss at the 2017 U.S. Open, an experience that taught her she would need to be able to play through nerves.
+Keys was considered a future star before she was a teen, and this was her second chance to play for a major title: The first ended in a lopsided loss at the 2017 U.S. Open, an experience that taught her she would need to be able to play through nerves.

-“I have wanted this for so long,” said Keys, who was born in Illinois and now is based in Florida, “and I have been in one other Grand Slam final, and it didn't go my way, and I didn’t know if I was going to get back in this position.”
+It was only after accepting she might never capture a Slam title, and would be fine with that — a change that came after years of therapy — that Keys actually got there.

+“From a pretty young age, I felt like if I never won a Grand Slam, then I wouldn’t have lived up to what people thought I should have been.
+That was a pretty heavy burden to kind of carry around,” said Keys, who reached her first major semifinal a decade ago in Australia .

+“So I finally got to the point where I was proud of myself and proud of my career, with or without a Grand Slam.
+I finally got to the point where I was OK if it didn’t happen.
+I didn’t need it to feel like I had a good career or that I deserved to be talked about as a great tennis player,” she said.
+“I feel like finally letting go of that kind of internal talk that I had just gave me the ability to actually go out and play some really good tennis to actually win a Grand Slam.”

 Sure did.
-She is the oldest woman to become a first-time Slam champ since Flavia Pennetta was 33 at the 2015 U.S. Open.
+Keys, born in Illinois and now based in Florida, is the oldest woman to become a first-time Slam champ since Flavia Pennetta, who was 33 at the 2015 U.S. Open.
 This was the 46th Slam appearance for Keys, the third most before winning a women's major title, behind only Pennetta’s 49 and Marion Bartoli’s 47 when she won Wimbledon in 2013.

 Before this three-set victory came one against No. 2 Iga Swiatek in the semifinals, saving a match point along the way.
 Not since Serena Williams in 2005 had a player defeated both of the WTA’s top two women at Melbourne Park.

+“Winning that match the other night against Iga was really kind of a big hurdle,” Keys said.
+“I always believed that I could do it, but to do it that way — really I thought to myself after the match that I can absolutely win on Saturday.”

-Keys, ranked 14th and seeded 19th, prevented Sabalenka from earning what would have been her third women’s trophy in a row at the Australian Open — something last accomplished by Martina Hingis from 1997-99 — and her fourth major title overall.
+To do that, though, Keys, who is ranked 14th and seeded 19th, needed to prevent Sabalenka from earning what would have been her third women’s trophy in a row at the Australian Open — something last accomplished by Martina Hingis from 1997-99 — and her fourth major title overall.

 When it ended, Keys covered her face with her hands, then raised her arms.
 Soon, she was hugging her husband, Bjorn Fratangelo — who has been her coach since 2023 — and other members of her team, before sitting on her sideline bench and laughing.